Amsterdam Merit Scholarship

 - IELTS (academic); overall score of 7.0, with a minimum of 7.0 in each of the four components

-- A Cambridge Examination Score with a minimum test result of CAE A or B will also be accepted.
-For the CPE test a minimal score of C is required;
+- A Cambridge Examination Score with a minimum test result of C1 Advanced (CAE) A or B will also be accepted.
+For the C2 Proficiency test (CPE) a minimal score of C is required.

 - The quality of the application as a whole (completeness, accuracy, consistency).

 Failure to meet one or more of the requirements or selection criteria automatically means that the student is not eligible for this scholarship.

 Application for the Amsterdam Merit Scholarship is part of the application procedure for the Master’s programme of your choice.
 On your application form we ask whether you want to be considered for a UvA scholarship.
 Please check this box if you want to be considered and if you fulfill all requirements mentioned above.